 In 2019, REI experienced record sales of $3.12 billion and 8% growth in online and brick-and-mortar sales.
 2020 was a different story.
 REI did not earn a profit, yet they did add one million new members to their co-op community.
 That paid off for the new subscribers.
 REI couldn’t pay cash dividends to their investors, but they did give out member rewards equal to dividend shares to their co-op members.

-Credo, the largest clean beauty retailer on the planet, has a compelling rewards offering for their customers with almost no barrier to entry.
+Credo, the largest clean beauty retailer on the planet, has a compelling reward offering for its customers with almost no barrier to entry.
 All that is needed is an account on credobeauty.com and customers are ready to start racking up points.
 Before customers sign up, they can see the wide variety of products available to be redeemed within the rewards program, including makeup bags, deodorant, and primer.
-Once registered, customers will earn points for every dollar spent, and can get a higher rate of return if they hit purchase milestones throughout the year.
+Once registered, customers will earn points for every dollar spent and can get a higher rate of return if they hit purchase milestones throughout the year.
 This gamifies the platform by providing clear goals to encourage continued patronage.

-Exact numbers for Credo Beauty’s rewards program are not available, but the company did $3 million in sales in 2020 with just twenty full-time employees.
+The exact numbers for Credo Beauty’s rewards program are not available, but the company did $3 million in sales in 2020 with just twenty full-time employees.
 They also run a 20% off “Friends and Family” sale each October on all of their products, an incentive to spend more, earn more rewards points, and move up a level in their hierarchy.

 All parents understand the struggle of keeping their growing kids in clothes that fit and stay current with their evolving sense of style.
-Carter’s Rewarding Moments program helps reduce the financial burden some for their loyal customers.
+Carter’s Rewarding Moments program helps reduce the financial burden for its loyal customers.
 Their model is fairly simple: for every dollar spent you earn one ‘point’, and when you reach 150 points you get a $10 reward.
-At a base level this earns members a 6.66% discount on their purchases.
+At a base level, this earns members a 6.66% discount on their purchases.
 This does not factor in the additional sales, coupons, and extra surprises that are delivered to members.
 To add even more value to this program, shopping at OshKosh B’gosh and Skip Hop also earns members points.
-If children’s clothing is a significant expense in your family, using a Carter’s Credit Card for your purchases earns you double-points - helping you get your rewards twice as fast.
+If children’s clothing is a significant expense in your family, using a Carter’s Credit Card for your purchases earns you double points - helping you get your rewards twice as fast.
 The collaborative benefit of streamlining the rewards process amongst affiliated brands is also a strategy that other similarly constructed organizations should take note of.